FEniCS/governance/governance.md

 - Make decisions about specific technical issues, features, bugs and pull requests.
 They are the primary mechanism of guiding the code review process and merging pull requests.
-- Make decisions about the Services that are run by The Project and manage those Services for the benefit of the Project and Community.
+- Make decisions about the Services that are run by the Project and manage those Services for the benefit of the Project and Community.
 - Make decisions when regular community discussion doesn’t produce consensus on an issue in a reasonable time frame.

 ### Council membership